 The methadone addiction treatment timeline will be structured similarly to other addictions and co-occurring disorders minus the exception of certain individual’s needs and issues.
 Typically, the timeline of methadone addiction treatment will begin when you ask for help.
 Having an addiction to methadone or other substances can be hard to admit and more difficult for family and friends to distinguish.
 However, there are many family support groups that can help them to overcome any issues they may have faced during active addiction and recovery.

 The signs and symptoms of methadone are severe and life-changing, which is a good indicator that you or someone you know should not be taking the substance against medical advice, recreationally, or in large doses.
-Methadone treatment becomes increasingly easy after time passes, but the beginning stages can be difficult, emotional, and cause physical discomfort – which might seem impossible to overcome.
+Methadone treatment becomes increasingly easy after time passes.
+However, in the beginning stages, it can be difficult, emotional, and cause physical discomfort, which might seem impossible to overcome.

-First, you will need to admit you are in need of methadone addiction treatment and be willing to receive help.
+First, you will need to admit you need methadone addiction treatment and be willing to receive help.
 At this point, it is possible that you have nowhere to turn or are sick and tired of experiencing the consequences and negative side effects of methadone use.